 There are thousands of different recipes for miso – ranging from warm yellow misos that can be made in a few weeks; to rich, dark misos that take several years to mature.

-This recipe is the perfect place to start your miso making journey – it is one of the easiest misos to make and will be ready in just 10 days.
+This recipe (at the bottom of this page) is the perfect place to start your miso making journey – it is one of the easiest misos to make and will be ready in just 10 days.
+It’s perfect in soups, salad dressing – or to add an extra hit of umami to virtually any dish.
+Ready to eat in 10 days

-Once you’ve mastered this, you can move on to experiment with different flavours (like green lentil miso) and experience the joy of tasting a miso that you’ve waited many months, or even years, to enjoy!
+Once you’ve mastered this, you can move on to experiment with different flavours or experience the joy of tasting a miso that you’ve waited many months, or even years, to enjoy!:

 Before making any miso, ensure that all your equipment is very clean.
 Running it through a dishwasher is the easiest way to ensure cleanliness, but jars could also be placed in an oven at 90’C for 20 minutes, if a dishwasher is unavailable.